galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager2.md

 ---
-path: "/docs/managers/docker-manager1"
+path: "/docs/managers/docker-manager"
 title: "Docker Manager"
 ---

 This Manager is at Release level.
-You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>. <br><br>
+You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>. <br>

 [_i.
 Overview_](#overview)<br>
 [_ii.
 Methods_](#methods)<br>